 Characterized by earth tones and with a heavy influence from tribal textiles, southwestern decor calls for handmade items and character-infused pieces that have a history or tell a story.
 Natural materials such as unprocessed wood, clay, and distressed leather add an organic layer to this style, and pops of turquoise or aged metallics add a decadent element.

-How do you incorporate southwestern decor into your office?
-Keep reading for our favorite tips and tricks that will have you in a spectacular southwestern-style office in no time!
+How do you incorporate southwestern decor into your space?
+Keep reading for our favorite tips and tricks that will have you in a spectacular southwestern-style room in no time!

 Refinishing: The good news is that southwestern decor isn’t so style-specific that you can’t mix and match pieces from various sets and styles.
 So, if you have sturdy wooden bookcases, shelves, or a desk, you can most likely use them moving forward.
 And, if you’re a fan of DIY projects, you can always refinish the wood furniture that you currently own to save money.